Iran’s Anti-Israel Ideology: Quds Day

 Quds Day 2020 Poster

 On the night before Quds Day, May 6, 2021, in a ceremony in Esfahan, Iran, IRGC Commander-in-Chief Hossein Salami touted Iran’s missile program and Iran’s readiness to act militarily against Israel.
 "Israel could be blown up in a single operation," he said.
-Furthermore, Salami mentioned attacks against Israeli interests that occurred in April and May of 2021, suggesting that they could happen again.
-Some of these attacks, such as the April 13th attack on an Israeli commercial vessel, have Iran’s fingerprints all over them.
-However, Salami did not take credit for them on behalf of Iran.
-This was likely to preserve plausible deniability to avoid retaliation.
+Furthermore, Salami mentioned that attacks against Israeli interests, like those that occurred in April and May of 2021, could happen again.
+Some of those attacks, such as the April 13th attack on an Israeli commercial vessel, have Iran’s fingerprints all over them.

 On Quds Day in 2021, Khamenei emphasized in a speech that “some weak Arab governments” had undermined “Muslim unity” in normalizing ties with Israel within the Abraham Accords.
 He referred to the Abraham Accords as a “stab in the back to Palestine.”
 He also took the occasion to reiterate his call for a referendum on the “political system of Palestine.”
 The supreme leader tweeted that only “original residents” should be allowed to participate in the referendum and decide on the fate of “foreign settlers.”
 This is just one of many examples of Iran fueling anti-Israel sentiment throughout the Muslim world.
-Quds Day provides the opportunity for the Iranian regime to bolster its legitimacy among a segment of the global Muslim population that holds the Israeli people responsible for the oppression of Palestinians.
+Quds Day provides the opportunity for the Iranian regime to bolster its legitimacy among anti-Israel Muslim populations.

 Amplifying anti-Israel propaganda, hackers have in the past launched cyberattacks against websites in Israel.
 In 2020, websites displayed a simulation of a bombing of Israeli cities and conveyed messages calling for the destruction of the Jewish state.
-The Israeli National Cyber Directorate issued warnings against coordinated cyberattacks from hackers around the world in 2021 and is preparing for more in 2022.
+The Israeli National Cyber Directorate issued warnings against coordinated cyberattacks from hackers around the world in 2021 and noted that Iran was preparing for more attacks in 2022.

 The religious tensions in 2021 finally boiled over into a violent conflict between Israel and Gaza militant groups Hamas and Palestinian Islamic Jihad (PIJ), with the former carrying out airstrikes against military targets in the Gaza Strip in response to the latter’s decision to launch rockets into Israeli population centers.
 Iran, who supplies the terrorist organizations with weapons, instigated further escalation and threw its diplomatic weight behind the groups.

-A number of terrorist attacks were committed in Israel throughout the month of Ramadan in 2022, notwithstanding the fact that Israel seems to be taking a number of measures to ease tensions.
-Israeli police have not set up barriers at the Damascus Gate as they did in 2021, but violence between security forces and protesters has still broken out at the gate on several occasions.
+A number of terrorist attacks were committed in Israel throughout the month of Ramadan in 2022, notwithstanding Israel’s efforts to ease tensions.
+Israeli police reduced barriers at the Damascus Gate, but violence between security forces and protesters still broke out at the gate on several occasions.
 Furthermore, the Supreme Court suspended a ruling on the evictions, allowing the Palestinians to stay in their homes until a dispute over property ownership is resolved; permit requirements for travel into Israel from Palestine have been eased; and Israeli security forces recently lifted the closure of the West Bank and Gaza Strip.

 Frontpage of the Kayhan Newspaper April 28th, 2022